Chavalitos/HashCode2021/README.md

 # HASHCODE 2021!
-This is our attempt at google hashcode 2021 problem
-We didnt even finish
+This is our attempt at google hashcode 2021 problem.
+Event though we tried, we didnt even finish 💔